UM-LPM/GIANT/docs/GenIATraP_add_new_problem_domain.md

     - A **Rigidbody** for movement if required.
     - An **AgentController** to handle the agent’s decision-making and actions.
     - Any other components needed for your agent’s behavior (e.g., sensors, abilities, etc.).
+- **!Important!** - All prefabs that are added to the scene need to be **unpacked**, otherwise the determinism of the simulation is at risk.

 ### **Step 4: Implement New Problem Domain Logic**